Nowadays, email is just supposed to work, right?

 Building a website is supposed to be the complicated part, not getting started on email.
 So we set out to make this as easy as you expect email to be in 2020.

-We have detailed instructions tailored for the world’s most popular registrars, including GoDaddy, WordPress, Google Domains, Name.com and more.
+We have detailed instructions tailored to the world’s most popular registrars, including GoDaddy, WordPress, Google Domains, Name.com and more.
 If your registrar is not listed, no problem.
 You can reference the general set up instructions to get properly connected to Titan in just a few steps.

 Titan will soon support Domain Connect –– an open standard protocol that enables you to instantly configure your domain’s DNS records to work with an external service like email.
 If your hosting provider is compliant with this protocol, we will be able to fix your DNS woes in a single click.